bham-carpentries/2018-10-29-bham_shell-novice/index.md

 root: .
 ---

+This is the version taught at the [Programming with R, including The Unix Shell, and Version Control with Git](https://bham-carpentries.github.io/2018-10-29-bham/) workshop on Monday 29th and Tuesday 30th October

 The Unix shell has been around longer than most of its users have been alive.
 It has survived so long because it's a power tool that allows people to do complex things with just a few keystrokes.